• Europes biggest bike selection

 • Comfort: The gravel-specific geometry and the compliance of the steel frame offer a comfortable ride over long distances and varied terrain.

-• Performance: Equipped with disc brakes and a carbon fork, this bike ensures excellent stopping power and precise handling.
+• Performance: This bike's disc brakes and carbon fork ensure excellent stopping power and precise handling.

 • Durability: The Reynolds 853 steel frame is renowned for its strength and longevity, making it a reliable companion for adventurous rides.